Partner Agency Name:

 Why did you choose this internship and what was the focus of the experience?

 Some pretext is, I am a Veteran of the United States Air Force where I spent five years Active Duty, and four years as a reservist working as an 2A374A: A-10C/U-2S Avionics Technician.
-After I separated from Active Duty and became a reservist I had been working as a Veteran Affairs (VA) Work Study at Pima Community College (PCC) for three years while attending school.
-I had been doing various roles such as working for Veteran advisors, and the Military and Veteran Services (M&VS) administrative office.
+After I separated from Active Duty and became a reservist I had been working as a Veteran Affairs (VA) Work Study student at Pima Community College (PCC) for three years while attending school.

 When time came for the internship, I was initially at a loss for what to do for it.
 I was working in the Military and Veteran Services (M&VS) administrative office at the time.
-However, as the time for my internship enrollment came nearer, I thought about a lot of the things we covered in the Pre-Internship: Building Career Readiness course (PAH383) - things like finding a good employee-organization fit and feeling fulfilled with the work being done.
-I realized I had those things as a VA Work Study.
-I realized I really enjoyed working for the office I did, with the people I did and the college.
-It was something I could happily do, where I could help people with something I was knowledgeable about and could relate to in a place where I could also be happy working.
+As the time for my internship enrollment came nearer, I thought about a lot of the things we covered in the Pre-Internship: Building Career Readiness course (PAH 383) - things like finding a good employee-organization fit and feeling fulfilled with the work being done.
+I realized I really enjoyed working for the M&VS administrative office and began to think about the ways I could make new contributions with that office.

 I spoke with Stephanie Springer (the Applied Humanities Internship Director) and my supervisor about trying to do my internship with the M&VS office as a School Certifying Official (SCO) for PCC.
 An SCO’s primary job is to act as a liaison between the VA, and the school – essentially telling the VA what classes veteran students want to use their benefit for.
 Stephanie was incredibly supportive and told me it was absolutely possible.
 My supervisor also was on board and was happy to hear that I actually had a career interest in working for this office.